dudadornelles/psychic/README.md

 2 tests run, 0 failures, 2 assertions.
 ```
-And that's pretty much how psychic works.
+And so that's pretty much how psychic works.

 ## Assertions
 ```c